jdevfullstack-tutorials/code-testing/README.md

+So testing now becomes the way to actually look for system errors and debugging is the process of solving these errors.
+Hence, debugging
-So testing now becomes the way to actually look for system errors and debugging is the process of solving it.
-Hence, debugging is a manual task to be done by a talented debugger or the developer himself while testing, the act of finding errors, is
+is a manual task to be done by a talented debugger or the developer himself while testing, the act of finding errors, is